Jane Austen Day at Manor Mill

 • “Nurturing a Strong Self in Sense and Sensibilitywith Juliette Wells (2nd floor)

-• What's the big ta-doo: hairstyles in the Regency Era with Rita Baker-Schmidt and Anna Vogel (Classroom)
+• What's the big ta-doo: hairstyles in the Regency Era with Rita Baker-Schmidt and Anna Vogel (The Loft)

 • "What's Love Got To Do With It?” with Carol Pippen (3rd floor)